Hall Of Fame

 x

-by Dennis Zaborac with photos by Bruce Fisher
+by Dennis Zaborac with photos by Bruce Fisherx

 After nearly two years to the date, on July 15, 2017, the final “Battle of the Boomer’s” race returned to the course where the series originally started, the Kent Cornucopia 5k.
 Under a warm and sunny day, fifty-two Boomer’s lined up to compete for the title of “Best of the Boomers” in an age-graded competition for money and trophies.